50447 Class 104 Driving Motor Brake Second

 Many years passed with 50447 fulfilling its static role, and it was repainted into BR Green on the public side during the late 1990's to make it more presentable to passing trains.

 2012 saw the interior slowly cleaned out (in between other jobs) and in April some repairs had been made to the No1 engine which started to run much more sweetly.
-By the summer most of the missing parts required for the restortion had been obtained.
+By the summer most of the missing parts required for the restoration had been obtained.
 In October the vehicle was moved indoors for the winter for restoration to continue.
 This work focussed on making the vehicle's roof watertight and involved replacing the life-expired plates which covered the holes in the roof for the original vents.

 2013 saw more work on an occational basis.
 The roof plating was cmpleted and finished off with coat of primer.
 Some work was completed on the No2 engine so by the end of the year both were operating smoothly.